 The New York Times published a fantastic article addressing sexual violence towards women in the theatre industry.
 Writer Patrick Healy explained the shocking truth about how sexual harassment is handled in professional theatre and its biggest union,

 "Though some theaters and the 49,000-member Actors’ Equity union have harassment policies in place, the provisions are largely toothless, many performers say.
 And the far-flung world of plays and musicals lacks a human resources department to complain to."

-What is even more shocking, is how silent Actor's Equity has been on updating their policies to support victims.
-Three different proposals have been presented to them in addressing these concerns:
+Three different proposals have been presented to AEA in addressing these concerns:

 - To have a statement read on the first day of rehearsals for all Broadway and professional shows that describes how to file complaints about harassment or other unprofessional behavior.

 - To designate union officials to handle these complaints.

 - To create a confidential mediation process where complainants and the accused can talk through instances of harassment, misconduct and abuse with a mediator and without fear of penalties."

 This past year, a theatre group in the tri-state area was set to produce Legally Blonde.
 After auditions concluded, they selected an actress who was the perfect to play the part of Elle.
 She had nailed the acting and singing portions of the audition.
 In the eyes of the director and theater, she embodied everything about that character, except for her body itself.
 She was viewed as being overweight for the role.

 The director and theater struggled to try to come up with a solution.
 Then they figured one out.
 Why not cast the woman with the contingency that she lose weight before opening night?
 And if she isn't progressing the way they would like her to during the rehearsal period, they'll cut her from the show and find someone else.
 To help her, because they obviously had her best interests at heart, they signed her up for a gym membership and fitness classes.
 This way we can track if she's really trying to lose weight or not.